osamja/my-personal-website/docs/backlog.md

     - Add travel video to each place
         1. Create cuzco travel video
     - Create a Guitar section on homepage
+    - Fix image in box issue where box is slightly larger than image

 ### Content Backlog